The IKI ranking system is divided into two categories; Belts and Instructor Ranks.

 Next Story; Different Abilities taken into account

 There were several students, classmates of mine, who received ranks that I did not feel they deserved.
-I felt strongly that they were not ready for these ranks and I was frustrated that my teacher awarded them these ranks.
+I felt strongly that they were not ready for these ranks, and I was frustrated that my teacher awarded them these ranks.
 However, I kept my mouth shut, far be it from me to challenge my teacher.
 I swallowed it.
+I never said a word to anyone.

 "This fellow here, he is actually dyslexic.
 In the time it takes you to learn ten techniques he can learn only one.
 I know he only did one knife technique for his brown belt test but for him that was a huge triumph.